vtex/shoreline/packages/admin-ui-docs/docs/components/select.md

 ## Props

-All props of jsx `select` element.
+Besides the props listed bellow, you can use all the props accepted by the `select` JSX element.

 | Name         | Type                | Description               | Required | Default   |
 | ------------ | ------------------- | ------------------------- | -------- | --------- |